-Electron development is un-opinionated - there is no "one true way" to develop, build, package, or release an Electron application.
+Electron development is unopinionated - there is no "one true way" to develop, build, package, or release an Electron application.
 Additional features for Electron, both for build- and run-time, can usually be found on npm in individual packages, allowing developers to build both the app and build pipeline they need.

 That level of modularity and extendability ensures that all developers working with Electron, both big and small in team-size, are never restricted in what they can or cannot do at any time during their development lifecycle.
 However, for many developers, one of the community-driven boilerplates or command line tools might make it dramatically easier to compile, package, and release an app.

-A boilerplate is simply a starting point - a canvas, so to speak - from which you build your application.
+A boilerplate is only a starting point - a canvas, so to speak - from which you build your application.
 They usually come in the form of a repository you can clone and customize to your heart's content.

 A command line tool on the other hand continues to support you throughout the development and release.
 They are more helpful and supportive but enforce guidelines on how your code should be structured and built.
 Especially for beginners, using a command line tool is likely to be helpful.